-We kick off the games by having each student review his or her performance on the end-of-year SAGE tests in Language Arts, Math, and Science over the last three years.
+We kick off the games by having each student review his or her performance on the end-of-year RISE tests in Language Arts, Math, and Science over the last three years.
 Based on those numbers, students set a personal-best goal.

 Students who complete at least four of the five indicators in the week are eligible to participate in the week’s M-Games reward activity.

 Not only do the M-Games focus on a student’s personal best, but they also set the stage for our school’s personal best.
-By setting a school best on two of the three indicators (Language Arts, Math, or Science), students qualify for the M-Games STEM Rising Festival on May 18th.
-If the goal is achieved, students will have their choice of twenty-four different activities during each of the five periods that include games, a movie in the auditorium, teacher-generated activities, a color battle, and a dance in the gym.
+By setting a school best on two of the three indicators (Language Arts, Math, or Science), students qualify for the M-Games STEM Rising Festival on May 17th.
+If the goal is achieved, students will have their choice of twenty-four different activities during each of the five periods that include games, a movie in the auditorium, teacher-generated activities, and a dance in the gym.